awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-unlimited-mode-concepts.md

 + The `CPUCreditBalance` value containing accrued earned credits is carried over\.
 + For T2 Standard instances, any launch credits are removed from the `CPUCreditBalance` value, and the remaining `CPUCreditBalance` value containing accrued earned credits is carried over\.

-## Monitoring credit usage<a name="unlimited-mode-monitoring-credit-usage"></a>
+## Monitor credit usage<a name="unlimited-mode-monitoring-credit-usage"></a>

 To see if your instance is spending more credits than the baseline provides, you can use CloudWatch metrics to track usage, and you can set up hourly alarms to be notified of credit usage\.
-For more information, see [Monitoring your CPU credits](burstable-performance-instances-monitoring-cpu-credits.md)\.
+For more information, see [Monitor your CPU credits](burstable-performance-instances-monitoring-cpu-credits.md)\.